JUMP TO

 Instructions

-- Add shallots, fresh ginger and garlic.
+- Also add shallots, fresh ginger and garlic.

 - Cover with water and bring to a boil.